We’re one big family.

 Alixandra understands pets, owners, and vet staff should be comfortable and secure.
 She uses Fear Free techniques for this reason.
 Her patient approach to pet care allows her to provide specific care for each patient.

-Alixandra’s goal is to attend the Austin Community College veterinary technician program.
+Alixandra continues to learn new skills to better care for patients and clients.
 Currently, she researches advances in veterinary care through YouTube videos and informational websites.
 A self-proclaimed cat lady, she loves all cats and is able to assist with scared or grumpy cats.

-Outside of work, Alixandra enjoys doing puzzles and going out to eat, especially to Chuy’s.
+Outside of work, Alixandra enjoys doing puzzles and going out to eat, especially for brunch.
 She also enjoys spending time with Nemo and Nashville (her bonded pair of cats).
-Along with her two cats, Alixandra also helps care for two goats, Marshmallow and Oreo.

 Licensed Veterinary Technician